 Musk becomes the first person with a net worth exceeding 700 billion dollars

-Elon Musk makes history by surpassing $700 billion in wealth, driven by the restoration of Tesla stock options and the growth of SpaceX.
+Elon Musk makes history by surpassing $700 billion in net worth, driven by the resurgence of Tesla stock options and the growth of SpaceX.

 Elon MuskPhoto © X / The White House